infectiious/XD60/README.md

-Keymaps for using XD60 with QMK_Firmware (https://github.com/qmk/qmk_firmware).
+Keymap for use with XD60 PCB from Taobao running QMK_Firmware (https://github.com/qmk/qmk_firmware).

 ```
 Base Layer